redis/docs/content/operate/rc/resilient-apps.md

 ## Set up Redis clients

-When you're developing your apps, we recommend that you use specific Redis Client features to connect to Redis Cloud if they are available for your preferred client.
+When you're developing your apps, it is best to use specific Redis Client features to connect to Redis Cloud if they are available for your preferred client.

 See [Clients]({{< relref "/develop/connect/clients/" >}}) to learn how to connect with the official Redis clients.